-Whether you are a highly respected firm with a long history or a small no-fee financial advisor setup, you will have to abide by the rules that the Financial Conduct Authority (FCA) has put in place.
+Whether you are a highly respected firm with a long history or a small no-fee financial adviser setup, you will have to abide by the rules that the Financial Conduct Authority (FCA) has put in place.

 The UK’s regulation and supervisory body, which oversees more than 50,000 financial products and services firms, also has a register that holds details on financial advisers and other operators in the sector.